ninetailsrabbit/indie-blueprint-docs/README.md

 - `Layer 9`: It's named **Playing cards**
 - `Layer 10`: It's named **Ladders**

-# Autoloads
+# Autoloads 🔽

 A bunch of autoloads are ready to use for common operation in videogames to manage audio, global variables, signals, gamepad support, persistence, etc.

-## GameGlobals
+## GameGlobals 🗳️

 This singletons works to share data across nodes, they are always on the scene tree and can be accesed anywhere.

-`GameGlobals` contains the pre-configured physic layer values and is intended to implement here the variables or functions that need to be accessed globally in your game.
+This is the place where you can create functions and variables that need to be accessed globally.

 ```swift
 extends Node

 const world_collision_layer: int = 1
 const player_collision_layer: int = 2